Written by Daniel Loflin.

 - Tap on the Head: Dean goes out when Martin punches him on the side of the head.

 - Traveling at the Speed of Plot: Sam manages to get from Louisiana to Kermit, Texas◊ in a few hours, a feat that by all rights should take no less than twelve.

 - Triang Relations: Sam, Amelia, and Don.
-Example 7.
+Type 7.

 - Van Helsing Hate Crimes: Dean compares it to a witch hunt.

-- Warm Bloodbags Are Everywhere: Benny struggles, especially after Desmond scratches Dean's neck and Martin cuts Elizabeth's neck.
+- Warm Bloodbags Are Everywhere: Benny's struggles, especially after Desmond scratches Dean's neck and Martin cuts Elizabeth's neck.

 - What the Hell, Hero?: Having Martin keep tabs on Benny seems like either a bad idea or a dreadfully immoral one.
-For one thing, Martin has been out of the hunting game for quite some time, and during that time he had himself willingly checked into a psych ward.
-Seeing as Sam's whole reason for having Martin track Benny is because he thinks Benny is pulling a fast one on Dean, it seems almost like Sam is treating Benny as a disposable means to see if Benny is willing to kill people just to blend in.
+For one thing, Martin has been out of the hunting game for quite some time, during which he willingly checked himself into a psych ward.
+Seeing as Sam's whole reason for having Martin track Benny is because he thinks Benny is pulling a fast one on Dean, it seems almost like Sam is treating Martin as a disposable means to see if Benny is willing to kill people just to blend in.